jg-digital-media/jgdm_wordpress_starter/readme.md

 + Your theme will need to be uploaded to a WordPress installation via WordPress.org.

++ You will need to set up a backend database to power your unique/dynamic content; store your plugins and set up your themes.

 + Each WordPress theme requires at least an **index.php**, a **functions.php**, a **style.css** and a **screenshot.png**.

++ Each WordPress plugin requires its own directory and php file of the same name and should be included in the ```wp-content/plugins``` directory of a WordPress installation.

-+ You will need a local server via localhost or a public web host in order to house your WordPress website.
++ You will need a local server via localhost or a public web host in order to store your WordPress website.

-+ You will need to set up a backend database to power your unique/dynamic content; store your plugins and set up your themes.

 + Feel free to switch out the included **screenshot.png** file with your own theme image of **800px** width and **600px** height.

-+ Blog pages are currently show at most **40** pages on my installation.
-You an change this setting via ```Settings ----> Reading``` in the Admin area.
++ Blog pages are currently set show at most **1** page(s) on my installation.
+You can change this setting via ```Settings ----> Reading``` page in the Admin area.

 + The child and parent theme should be located in the ```wp-content/themes``` directory.